-The awarding of tenure is recognition of past academic and professional achievements and confidence in continued professional development and projections for positive contributions to the institution in the future.
+The awarding of tenure is recognition of past academic and professional achievements and confidence in continued professional development and projections for positive contributions in the future to the University and its Mission.

 The Tenure Track Rank Criteria (Appendix D) are used in making the recommendation to grant tenure.
 A faculty member (the "candidate") is expected to demonstrate rank-appropriate achievements in all three areas (education, scholarship, and service) to be granted tenure.
 An additional assessment of the projected long-term contribution that the individual will make to the University and the School will be considered and evaluated.